pjn51/brainweb-2/Literature & Reference/The Communist Manifesto (1848).md

 The authors point out that the abolition of private property is in no way unprecedented.
 They say that past property relations have been continually upset by historical changes in class structure.

 They also say that [[capital]] is only created by the combined work and coordinated effort of many people, but its benefits are appropriated by a select few.
 Therefore, they claim [[capital]] is a social power wielded by the capitalist over the worker.
 Basically, [[Social production contradicts private ownership]].
-They also explain that [[The price of labor power tends towards the cost of reproduction of the worker]] (Ibid, p.16).
+They also explain that [[Capitalism suppresses wages over time]] (Ibid, p.16).

 Analyzing the domination of [[capital]] over labor, Marx argues that in capitalist society, the past (reflected in "dead labor" or capital) dominates the present (reflected by living labor) (Ibid, p.17).
 We can abstract this, to say that [[Under capitalism, past dominates present]].